 All JetBrains Rider's coding assistance features available in C# are also supported in Visual Basic .NET.
 You can find the detailed information on these features in the corresponding topics of the Coding assistance section.

 In this topic, you can find some examples of using coding assistance features in Visual Basic.

-You can establish a custom font and color scheme, for more information, see Colors and fonts of IDE text.
+You can establish a custom font and color scheme, for more information, see Colors schemes: fonts and colors of IDE text.

 Default syntax highlighting:

 Code Completion features help you write code faster by providing a set of items to complete based on surrounding context.
 For more information, see Code completion (IntelliSense).

 Three Code Completion features are available in Visual Basic:

 Basic completion suggests namespaces, types, methods, fields, properties, and so on.
-Enum members are also included into basic completion list.
+Enum members are also included in basic completion list.
 If you use anonymous types, JetBrains Rider takes their properties into account and displays them in completion list along with other available items.

 Type-matching completion filters items in code completion list according to the type expected in current context.
 Look at the example below, only those items that have